One Standard German Axiom

 The One Standard German Axiom (OSGA) is a concept by Austrian-Canadian UBC linguist Stefan Dollinger from his 2019 monograph The Pluricentricity Debate (in German "Axiom des Einheitsdeutschen").
 OSGA is used to describe the long-standing "scepticism" towards or "outright rejection" of the idea of multiple standard varieties in German dialectology and linguistics.
-It has been elaborated in several articles since.
+It has been elaborated in several articles since and is the central theme in the 2025 general audience book Austrian German: a 300-year Love Story (original title Österreichisches Deutsch: eine 300-jährige Liebesgeschichte).

 Background and development

 The concept of "pluricentric language" has been used in sociolinguistics and sociology of language since the 1960s.
 Multiple standard varieties have been commonplace in English (since the 1860s), Portuguese and Dutch (since the 1980s (e.g. American English, Brazilian Portuguese or Belgian Dutch), among many others, including German.

-While the application of the pluricentric model for German has been undisputed at least since the work by Michael Clyne 1992, recent research in German variational sociolinguistics have refined the concept of "pluricentricity" (originally referring only to the national centers Austrian German, Swiss German, etc.) and contrasted it to "pluriareality" (with potential centers inside or over national boundaries).
+While the application of the pluricentric model for German has been undisputed at least since the work by Michael Clyne 1992, research in German variational sociolinguistics has refined the concept of "pluricentricity" (originally referring only to the national centers Austrian German, Swiss German, etc.) and contrasted it to "pluriareality" (with potential centers inside or over national boundaries).